A Blog by Carnegie Learning

 3. Students learn better when they self-explain.

 Self-explaining establishes connections between conceptual and procedural knowledge.
-These connections both contextualize the knowledge (providing the why and when) and make it easier to remember.
-Self-explaining can be a powerful tool for students both when they learn new concepts and when they access that knowledge while solving a problem, so giving them opportunities to do so can have an impact on their success.
+These connections both contextualize the knowledge (providing the why) and make it easier to remember.
+Self-explaining can be a powerful tool for students both when they learn new concepts and when they access that knowledge while solving a problem, so giving them chances to explain can have an impact on their success.

 The simplest way to start having your students explain their thinking is to ask them questions like:

 You can also build a student’s ability to explain their thinking by providing opportunities for students to analyze the work of their peers and explain what's correct or incorrect about their thinking.
-You can, for example, provide several samples of student work and ask students to figure out which is correct and explain why.
+You can, for example, provide several samples of student work and ask students to figure out the reasoning process in each sample.

-We want to improve not just test scores, but real understanding of mathematics, which is why our textbook provides countless opportunities for students to demonstrate their thinking and MATHia analyzes and adapts to how students solve problems, not just the answer they give.
+We want to improve not just test scores, but real understanding of mathematics, which is why our textbook, MATHbook, provides countless opportunities for students to demonstrate their thinking, and MATHia, our 1-on-1 tutoring software, analyzes and adapts to how students solve problems, not just the answers they give.

 *"You Got Some Explaining to Do!
 Self-Explaining," Dr. Bob's Cog Blog